radi0sus/tau-calc/README.md

     --------------------------------------------------------------------------------

     --------------------------------------------------------------------------------
-    Table of typical geometries and their corresponding tau_x and O values:
+    Table of typical geometries and their corresponding tau_4 or tau_5 values:
     --------------------------------------------------------------------------------
     Coordination number 4:
     Tetrahedral          : tau_4 = 1.00       tau_4' = 1.00